 |TA Office Hours:||Monday 4:30-6:30 and Thursday 2:30-4:30 at Anthony Hall 3211|

 This is an introduction course to artificial intelligence covering fundamental topics in problem solving, heuristic search, knowledge representation, inference, planning, probabilistic reasoning, learning, and natural-language processing.

 |Two programming assignments||20%|

 Homework and Examinations:

-The work in this course consists of six written homework assignments, three programming projects, two midterm exams, and one final exam.
-The written assignments must be turned in at the beginning of lecture on the day it is due.
+The work in this course consists of six written homework assignments, two programming projects, one midterm exam, and one final exam.
+The written assignments must be turned in at the beginning of the lecture on the day it is due.
 The programming projects are due before the midnight of the due date (through handin facility).
 No late homework will be accepted.
 Exams will be close book.
 There will be NO make-up exams except under extremely exceptional circumstances which must be documented and discussed with the professor ahead of time.
-The final exam will be comprehensive.

 Tentative Schedule of Topics

 |Aug.
 30||Introduction||Chapter 1|

 |Sept.
 11, 13||Search and Game||Chapter 3, Chapter 5.1-3|